Shipr-Hub/Shipr-Community-Android/README.md

 # Please Refer to https://github.com/Shipr-Hub/Shipr-ToolBox-Android or https://github.com/Shipr-Hub/Shipr-Social-Android

+# You can also message me on Telegram at t.me/ShiprHubDev

 # Maker-ToolBox-Android

 Maker ToolBox is an Open Source Application for developers to develop their projects on their smartphone.
 This is designed for those who don't have access to a computer/want to code from a mobile device on the go.